Nissan Silvia: Nismo 270R

-The 270R is a limited edition version of the S14 developed by Nissan Motorsports, produced only in 1994.
+The 270R is a limited-edition version of the S14 developed by Nissan Motorsports to commemorate the 10th anniversary of Nismo, produced only in 1994.
 The vehicle was built on the S14 chassis but had many enhancements over the Silvia.
 The '270' is in reference to the horsepower of the car as opposed to the displacement of the engine.
 The 270R featured a vented hood with a front-mounted intercooler, Nismo 'Edge' Aero kit, heavy duty clutch, 2-way limited-slip differential, NISMO logo front and rear seats among other upgrades.
 All the 270s were painted Black with 'Nismo 270R' badging above the rear wheels and a product numbered plaque in the glove compartment.
 Only 50 270Rs were built.